TheMR-777/MyLegacy/C#/Auto-Updater v3 - Finalized Version/Technical Documentation/01_mature.md

 ## Introduction

 This document describes the mechanism for upgrading the SLA-Remake application.
+Here are the main requirements for the upgrade mechanism:

+### Requirements

+Inspired from Chromium Updater.

+- Absolute Silent Update.
+- Support Updating from:
+  - Direct Download Link.
+  - SMB Shared Drive Path.
+- No User Interaction, and Notification.
+- Data and State Preservation, and Integrity.
+- Only Update when Client is Inactive.
+- Reliable and Secure.
+- Reliable Rollback Mechanism.

 Here is a brief overview of the process:

 ### Overall Approach